Stochastic Gradient MCMC for Nonlinear State Space Models: Error Analysis

-\item \emph{Subsequence error}: the error in approximating Fisher's identity with a stochastic subsequence.
+\item \emph{Subsequence error}: the error in approximating Fisher's identity using a randomly chosen subsequence of data points.
 The error in this term depends on the subsequence size $S$ and how subsequences are sampled.
-Because we sample random \emph{contiguous} subsequences of size $S$, the MSE scales $\mathcal{O}(\gamma^2 S \tfrac{1+\rho}{1-\rho})$, where $\rho$ is a bound on the autocorrelation between terms (see the Appendix for details). \end{enumerate} Combining these error bounds gives us Theorem~\ref{thm:gradient_bias_mse}.
+Because we sample random \emph{contiguous} subsequences of size $S$, the MSE scales $\mathcal{O}(\gamma^2 S \tfrac{1+\rho}{1-\rho})$, where $\rho$ is a bound on the autocorrelation between $\mathbb{E}_{X|y_{1:T}} \nabla \log p(y_t, X_t | X_{t-1}, \theta)$ for different $t$.
+See the Appendix for details. \end{enumerate} Combining these error bounds gives us Theorem~\ref{thm:gradient_bias_mse}.

 We present examples of the asymptotic bias and MSE bounds given by Theorem~\ref{thm:gradient_bias_mse} for four different gradient estimators in Table~\ref{tab:asymp_error_rates}.
-The four gradient estimators are: (i) naive stochastic subsequence (without buffering) $g^{\PF}(S, 0, N)$ (ii) buffered stochastic subsequence $g^{\PF}(S,B,N)$, (iii) fully buffered subsequence $g^{\PF}(S,T,N)$, and (iv) full sequence $g^{\PF}(T, T, N)$.
+The four gradient estimators are: (i) naive stochastic subsequence (without buffering) $g^{\PF}(S, 0, N)$ (ii) buffered stochastic subsequence $g^{\PF}(S,B,N)$, (iii) fully buffered stochastic subsequence $g^{\PF}(S,T,N)$, and (iv) full sequence $g^{\PF}(T, T, N)$.
 For simplicity, we assume the subsequences $\SUBSEQ$ are sampled from a \emph{strict} partition of $\FULLSEQ$ such that $\gamma = T/S$ and assume $B$ is on the same order as $S$ (i.e. $B$ is $\mathcal{O}(S)$).

-From Table~\ref{tab:asymp_error_rates}, we see that without buffering, the naive stochastic gradient has a $T/S$ term in the bias bound $\delta$.
-The fully buffered subsequence and full sequence gradients remove the buffering error entirely at the cost of $\mathcal{O}(TN)$ computation (instead of $\mathcal{O}(SN)$).
-Instead, our proposed buffered stochastic gradient controls the bias, with the geometrically decaying factor $(L_\theta)^B$, using only $\mathcal{O}(SN)$ computation.
+From Table~\ref{tab:asymp_error_rates}, we see that without buffering, the naive stochastic gradient has a $C_1 \cdot T/S$ term in the bias bound $\delta$.
+The fully buffered subsequence and full sequence gradients remove the buffering error entirely, but require $\mathcal{O}(TN)$ computation.
+Instead, our proposed buffered stochastic gradient controls the bias, with the geometrically decaying factor $L_\theta^B$, using only $\mathcal{O}(SN)$ computation.